Virtualization-projects/rancher-labs-wiki/Rancher-2.0-Dynamic-DNS-Controller.md

 <$ingress_name>.<$namespace>.<$cluster_id>.<rancher_root_domain> => [ingress IPs]

-Where an ingress resource has more than 10 IPs, only 10 IPs will be returned by DNS.
+When an ingress resource has more than 10 IPs, only 10 IPs will be returned by DNS.

 In an RKE cluster, when a node becomes unhealthy and the corresponding nginx ingress resource becomes unavailable, the dynamic DNS controller updates the DNS mapping to remove that node IP from the list.